DrDab/LaunchTestRun/README.md

 After setting these permissions, when starting the LaunchTestRun server, switch to the ``launchtestrun`` user before running ``startup.sh`` with the following commands:
 ```
 su launchtestrun
-cd ~/LaunchTestRun/apache-tomcat-8.0.53/bin
+cd [ YOUR TOMCAT DIRECTORY HERE ]/bin
 ./startup.sh
 ```

 To view a forensic log of all the files uploaded and executed (containing IP, input, output, MD5 hash, time uploaded, etc), view ``webapps/LaunchTestRun/forensics.txt``.

 # Setup
+NOTE: It is recommended to initalize a git repository in ``webapps/LaunchTestRun/problems`` so that problems can be remotely uploaded, edited and reverted if needed.
 1. If you haven't installed the LaunchTestRun server before reading this step, please refer back to Running and follow the instructions.
-2. To add a custom problem, go into your Apache Tomcat server directory, and go to ``webapps/LaunchTestRun/problems`` inside your server directory.
+2. To add a custom problem, go into your Apache Tomcat server directory, and go to ``webapps/LaunchTestRun/problems`` inside your Apache Tomcat directory.
 Create a new directory with the following structure:
 ```
 [+] Name of problem
  |- config.json